x

 What are the distinctions between UX researchers and UX designers?
 What do they do?
 Why do you need both of them?
 Well, ask no more, today we’ll explain everything.

-Want to become a UX designer or a UX researcher but don’t know where to start?
+Do you want to start your UX career and become a UX designer or a UX researcher but don’t know where to start?
 Or are you looking for one but don’t know what their responsibilities are and what to expect from them?
 In that case you are in the right place!
 We have compiled a list of useful information when searching for UX designers and UX researchers or considering becoming one.

 Who is a UX researcher?

 A UX researcher is a person who advocates for the user in the design process.
-They conduct user research and usability testing in order to find out more about user behavior and alter the product to fit their needs.
+They conduct user research and usability testing in order to find out more about user behavior and alter the product to fit to the target audience.

 The goal of a UX researcher is to improve the user experience by gathering data and using it to support design decisions.
 This allows them to ensure that the product they’re working on is going to be user-centered and intuitive, with no significant usability issues.